Palaestina Prima: Demographics

 The population of Palestine reached an all-time peak during the Byzantine era.

 Greek-speaking Byzantine Christians and Samaritans dominated the central regions of Palaestina Prima, while Christian Ghassanid Arabs and Nabataean Arabs dominated Palaestina Secunda and Tertia respectively.
 The Samaritan revolts in the 5th and 6th centuries, and the subsequent suppression of their communities, took its toll on their numbers.
 Many also converted to Christianity.

 According to the 6th century hagiography Life of Barsauma, about a wandering monophysite monk, the Jews together with the pagans, constituted the majority in Palestine in the 5th century.
 However, some historians have questioned that claim.

 Depending on the time, either a notable Roman or Persian military presence would be noted.

 Religion

 During the Byzantine period, Palestina Prima gradually became a center of Christianity, attracting numerous monks and religious scholars from the Near East and Southern Europe, and abandoning previous Roman and Hellenistic cults.
-Arianism and other forms of Christianity found themselves in a hostile environment as well.
+Arianism and Christianity found themselves in a hostile environment as well.

 Variants of the Mosaic religion were still at large from the 4th until the 6th centuries, practiced by ethnoreligious communities of Samaritans and Jews.
-However, with the decline of the Samaritan and Jewish populations through war and by conversion during the 6th and 7th century, the religion declined as well.
+However, with the decline of the Samaritan and Jewish populations through war, emigration and conversion during the 6th and 7th century, the religion declined as well.
 By the late Byzantine period, fewer synagogues could be found and many were destroyed in violent events.
 The city of Hebron is notable in being one of the last Jewish cities remaining (although the Cave of the Patriarchs had been converted into a Church).

+Economy

+Written sources from the Byzantine period describe Ascalon and Gaza as important commercial hubs that exported wine to many places throughout the empire.
+Jerome points out that the region was home to numerous monastic settlements at the time and had a landscape dotted with vineyards.
+The church may have been a significant wine producer, as evidenced by archeological sites like Horvat Hesheq and Horvat Bet Loya.